Ask a Question

 Riding: 4 - 5 hours

-Today is your first day ride with around five hours in the saddle.
+Today is your first full day ride with around five hours in the saddle.
 You will ride by the medieval village of San Leolini, the Castle of Cennina and a scenic lake before stopping for a picnic nearby.
-The way home brings you past the Castle of Lupinari and you can enjoy many canters on the way home.
+The way home brings you past the Castle of Lupinari and you can enjoy many canters on the way.
+Dinner back at the farmhouse.

 Day 5 - Wednesday